Is Your Car Insurance Tax Deductible in 2025?

 1. Standard Mileage Method

 The Standard mileage method allows you to deduct a fixed amount per mile driven for business use.
-For 2025, the IRS has set the standard mileage rate at $0.70 per mile.
-This is convenient as long as you are able to keep accurate and consistent mileage records.
+For 2025, the IRS has set the standard mileage deduction rate at $0.70 per mile.
+This is a convenient method if you are able to keep consistent mileage records.

 You can use this method whether you own or lease your vehicle.
 But there are some limitations.
 For example, it’s unavailable if you have more than five personal vehicles simultaneously or claim depreciation under other sections of the tax code.
 If you lease the car and use this method, you must use it for the entire lease term.